-The module can be done using the written text, or we have provided audio clips at intervals throughout each lesson; you just click on the play arrow to begin the audio.
+The module can be completed using the written text, or we have provided audio clips at intervals throughout each lesson; you just click on the play arrow to begin the audio.

 This will support those who have a learning support need or who prefer to listen to the information.